mtopircean/mixing-potions-frontend/README.md

 I believe it has to do with the loading of the website....but it happens in very rare ocassions.
 Doesn`t affect functionality and I can unfollow the user, but it is just creating this duplication.

 8. Not really a BUG, but I have to run nvm install 16 before I can run a npm start to run a server.
 Something to do with version control, but could not fix it and tutoring recommandation was to do nvm install 16 so I can be able to start the server.

+## Other clarifications

+- It has been a deliberate decission to keep the Navbar, Footer, Post Creator and Avatar CSS in the App.css file as they are general elements presented on all, or almost all pages.
+- Website was tested on various browser and mobile devices(Chrome, IE, Firefors, Edge, Android) and noticeable difference around various elements like scroll bar, etc....but nothing impating user experience or a deviation to the design statement.

 # Credits